nmaekawa/deprecated-catchpy-provision/README.md

 - gunicorn is configured to talk to nginx via a socket at `/opt/hx/catchpy/venvs/run/gunicorn.sock`
 - django admin user is 'user:password'
-- nginx for dev env uses HTTP (HTTPS will require certs that can be verified)
+- nginx for dev env uses HTTP

 if all goes well, you should be able to check it out at https://catchpy.vm/static/anno/index.html